Medical Meltdown

 Approach

 In the beginning I did a lot of research on hospital layouts.
 I navigated blueprints and identified key elements of hospitals to bring them into my own layout.
-I decided to choose a smaller design as I wanted this to be a small town hospital.
 The other research I did was watching a lot of The Last of Us' gameplay.
-I needed to remember how the game played, all of its mechanics, all of its enemies and how they interacted with the spaces and player.
-I wanted some sentience as well so I introduced bandits instead of just the infected to up the difficulty of your enemies.

 Challenges